criteo/criteo-api-python-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

 with criteo_api_retailmedia_preview.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = campaign_api.CampaignApi(api_client)
-    retailer_id = 1 # int | The retailer id for which seller should be fetched.
+    retailer_id = "retailerId_example" # str | The retailer id for which seller should be fetched.
     seller = "seller_example" # str | The seller id or seller name which should be validated.

     # example passing only required values which don't have defaults set